 A minimum of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
+An alternative to this is that the score is required.
 An alternative to this is that the student should successfully pass with a "C" or higher MTH 113 (Precalculus Trigonometry).
 This course is typically taught during the day every semester and only nights during the fall term.